mdhasanuzzamanbp/commercial-retail-site-due-diligence-wake-county/README.md

 The initial screening process is followed:

 - 59 GB/HC (commercial zoning areas) zoning regions from 355 regions
-- 226 GB/HC zoning intersected parcels were identified from 437582 Parcels
+- 226 GB/HC zoning-intersected parcels were identified from 437582 Parcels
 - 41 parcels were identified that were equal to or greater than 8 acres
 - 22 parcels were selected for constraint and accessibility assessment as per classification  (Agriculture, Vacant, or Horticulture)
 - Secondary screening was performed with flood exposure, wetland constraints, creek proximity, and road access